Advertisements

 The process of transferring the clean liquid after the solid settles at the bottom of the container

-Write the differences between mixture and compounds.
+Write the differences between elements and compounds and give an example for each.